camunda/camunda-docs/docs/components/connectors/out-of-the-box-connectors/amazon-dynamodb.md

 ## Authentication

-To access the **AWS DynamoDB service**, the connector needs the appropriate credentials.
+To access the **Amazon DynamoDB service**, the connector needs the appropriate credentials.
 The following authentication options are available:

-- **Access Key**: Provide an access key of a user with permissions to the AWS DynamoDB service.
+- **Access Key**: Provide an access key of a user with permissions to the Amazon DynamoDB service.
 - **Secret Key**: Provide the secret key of the user with the access key provided above.

 The Access Key and Secret Key are required properties and must be provided to use the Connector.
 If these properties are not set, the Connector will not be able to authenticate with the [DynamoDB Service](https://aws.amazon.com/dynamodb/).

-For more information on authentication and security in AWS DynamoDB, refer to the [AWS documentation](https://docs.aws.amazon.com/dynamodb/index.html).
+For more information on authentication and security in Amazon DynamoDB, refer to the [AWS documentation](https://docs.aws.amazon.com/dynamodb/index.html).

 ## Configuration

 The **Region** property in the **Configuration** section specifies the AWS region in which the DynamoDB table exists or will be created.
 This property is required and must be set to use the Connector.

-For more information on AWS regions, see the [AWS documentation](https://docs.aws.amazon.com/general/latest/gr/rande.html).
+For more information on AWS regions, refer to the [AWS documentation](https://docs.aws.amazon.com/general/latest/gr/rande.html).

 ## Input

-The **Input** section of the **AWS DynamoDB Connector** specifies the input data for the [selected operation](#operation).
+The **Input** section of the **Amazon DynamoDB Connector** specifies the input data for the [selected operation](#operation).
 The input data varies depending on the [operation type](#operation) and [method](#method) selected.

 ### Table operations